conjure-cp/EssenceCatalog-runs/problems/csplib-prob007-AllIntervalSeries/descriptive.md

 ## Some total runtime stats

- - Fastest option is ('01_compact.eprime', 'chuffed'), total runtime 1.39
+ - Fastest option is ('01_compact.eprime', 'chuffed'), total runtime 1.39 seconds
- - Slowest option is ('05_nochAllLevels_2_2.eprime', 'cplex'), total runtime 11.83
+ - Slowest option is ('05_nochAllLevels_2_2.eprime', 'cplex'), total runtime 11.83 seconds
  - Slowest option took 8.51 times as long as SBS
- - VBS total runtime 1.38
+ - VBS total runtime 1.38 seconds
  - VBS as a percentage of SBS is 99.28%